ajahne/blog/_drafts/2023-3-30-crucial-conversations-chapter-notes.md

 - Look at content and conditions, watch for safety problems

 ## Chapter 5 - make it safe
-- build up trust and mutual purpose
+- Build up trust and mutual purpose
 - Others perceive you are working toward and common outcome and goals
 - Find a shared goal and you have a good reason and climate to chat
 - At risk?
 2 questions